ava-labs/avalanchego/tests/antithesis/README.md

 ```
 ...
-using temporary directory /tmp/tmp.E6eHdDr4ln as the docker-compose path"
+using temporary directory /tmp/tmp.E6eHdDr4ln as the docker compose path"
 ...
 ```